wso2/docs-mi/en/docs/reference/connectors/smpp-connector/smpp-inbound-endpoint-example.md

 ## Testing

-   Send a SMS message from SMSC to the user `kasun`.
+   Send an SMS message from SMSC to the user `kasun`.

    1. Open the simulator.
-   2. Press `Enter` and you will see multiple options.
+   2. Press `Enter`, and you will see multiple options.

       <img src="{{base_path}}/assets/img/integrate/connectors/smsc-simulator-multiple-options.png" title="SMSC simulator multiple options" width="250" alt="SMSC simulator multiple options" style="border:1px solid black"/>

    3. Enter `4` to send a message.
-   4. Then you will get to type the message.
+   4. Then, you will get to type the message.
 Enter the message "Hi!
 This is the first test SMS message.".

    SMPP Inbound Endpoint will consume message from the SMSC.